episerver/ab-testing/README.md

 ```
 Example: .\build.ps1 -configuration "Debug" -target "PackageNuGets"
 ```
+If no task is specified as the target, the "Default" task is run.
+After a successful run, the nuget packages are created in the "Artifacts" folder, which is on the same level as the "BuildScripts" folder.

+Note: The build definition for this project on Team City is named "Cake" and it also leverages the scripts and the tools folder listed above for running the build and creating the artifacts.

+### Code Coverage
+After a successful build, a code coverage report is generated on Team City.
+On development environments, this report is created in a file "codecoverage.html" under the folder BuildScripts/CodeCoverage.

 ### Signing Assemblies
 All the assemblies are delay signed with a strong name key file "EPiServerProduct_PublicKey.snk" located in the build folder.